ufs-community/ufsjedi-bundle/README.md

 	1094 - test_soca_forecast_ufs (Failed)
 Errors while running CTest
 ```

+At this point, there are no ctests for ATMAERO or S2S.

 Note for later for running on Hera: need to add `-DMPIEXEC_EXECUTABLE="/apps/slurm/default/bin/srun" -DMPIEXEC_NUMPROC_FLAG="-n"` to `ecbuild` command, then run `ctest -R get_` on login node, then acquire a compute node, for example via `salloc -N 1 -n 24 --time=480 --qos=batch -A da-cpu -I`, then run the actual `ctests` on the compute node.